ziauddinz/Genomic_Data_Analysis/README.md

 # Genomic_Data_Analysis
-This script will be helpfull in finding the CpG islandv in the genome
+This script will be helpfull for the anaylysis of multiple genomic files